-It’s 2016 and most know very little about how to treat opiate addiction and recover effectively without relapsing.
+It’s 2018 we know very little about how to treat opiate addiction and recover effectively without relapsing.
 It’s actually pathetic, how poor a job we’re doing treating opioid painkiller addiction.
 For example,

 “There are exceptions, but of the many thousands of treatment programs out there, most use exactly the same kind of treatment you would have received in 1950, not modern scientific approaches,” – A. Thomas McLellan, co-founder of the Treatment Research Institute in Philadelphia